 Involvement in a student organization comes down to two things: (1) showing up and (2) taking ownership of your own experience.
 For instance, if you are not already a member of an organization, you could go to a meeting.
 If you are already a member, you could volunteer to help your officers, or you could consider running for an officer position next time elections come around.

 Where do organizations host events and meetings?

 Student organizations host activity on all eleven ACC campuses as well as throughout the greater Austin area.
+Student Organizations are also taking their activities, meetings and events online by being hosted via Google Hangouts, Webex and other virtual platforms.
 Details for all student organization activity, including location, can be found on the Events tab of MySL.

 Who can I talk to about joining a student organization?

 Want to get involved but don’t know where to start?
 Walk into any Student Life office and talk to a Student Ambassador or Specialist.
 Want information about a specific organization?
 Contact the organization directly by clicking Contact on an organization’s MySL homepage.

 What if the organization I want doesn’t exist?

 Start it yourself!
 Check how to start your own student organization under the Start or Renew an Organization section below.

 MySL is an online database and advertising platform.
 On MySL, you can find a list of student organizations, look for events to attend, contact any organizations that interest you, and submit your registration for a new organization.
 Log into MySL with your ACCeID and password to claim your free student MySL account.

 How do I become a student officer?